daisy202012/csc615-Assignment1/README.md

 2) LED
 3) Resistors
 4) Breadboard
 5) Jumper wires

 # How to connect the hardware:

-Use the diagram to connect the LED's with the pins.
+Use the hardware diagram to connect the LED's with the Raspberry Pi pins.
+Watch the video to see how the program runs.